treatwell/immutables-styles/README.md

 - A wider variety of naming strategies to match the intended meaning of your data classes.
 Remembrance of the fact that ["There are only two hard things in Computer Science: cache invalidation and naming things."](https://martinfowler.com/bliki/TwoHardThings.html)
-- Out-of-the-box support for FasterXML's wildly popular [Jackson](https://github.com/FasterXML) serialization library, which is also the de-facto standard Json/XML/Yaml seiralization library in the Java world
+- Out-of-the-box support for FasterXML's wildly popular [Jackson](https://github.com/FasterXML) serialization library, which is also the _de facto_ standard Json/XML/Yaml serialization library in the Java world
 - Matching JavaBeans-like `get*` and `is*` accessor property names (instead of only `get*` by default)
 - Full support for most proxying frameworks, like Hibernate, by forcing the presence of a private no argument constructor in generate classes